MoeHraibe/Cyclistic-Case-Study/README.md

     The data is first-party data and it is collected by the City of Chicago using its own resources and was made available to the public.
 * **C**omprehensive:

-    The provided datasets contain all the needed information that allow us to conduct our analysis.
+    The provided datasets contain all the needed information that allows us to conduct our analysis.
 * **C**urrent:

     The data we are using is up-to-date (as of the time this study was conducted).